 Good things to buy frozen include berries, cherries, mangoes, broccoli, cauliflower, peas and root veg (like butternut squash).

-Don’t make the mistake of adding salad dressing over your fresh greens just to end up with a soggy mess the next day when you’re ready to dig in!
+Don’t make the mistake of adding salad dressing over your fresh greens just to end up with a soggy mess when you’re ready to dig in the next day!

 Some components need to be stored separately, like freshly prepared salads, chopped fruit or cooked grains.
 If you end up with several containers, jars or bags of prepped food, think about labeling them so you remember what’s inside.